 To thrive in today’s fast-paced and ever-changing business landscape, many organizations rely on Amazon Web Services (AWS) for its agility and scalability.

-AWS enables companies to rapidly deploy and scale technology to meet their growing (or shrinking) demand without having to invest in expensive IT infrastructure.
+AWS allows companies to rapidly deploy and scale technology to meet fluctuating demands without heavy investments in IT infrastructure.
 It’s an efficient and cost-effective solution that makes it easier for businesses of all sizes to drive innovation.

-By now, most organizations are aware of the value AWS delivers –– but many of those same organizations have an alarmingly low awareness of cloud security.
+While the value of AWS is widely recognized, many organizations lack awareness of cloud security.
 Let’s look at the challenges organizations face when working with AWS and similar cloud services, and how they can protect important data from attacks by focusing on AWS security best practices.

 Despite all of its undeniable benefits, there are two common challenges organizations face when building on AWS:

 - Understanding their cybersecurity role